 - Are confident in their leadership skills

-Along with completing the tasks outlined in the reviewer description, team leads’ main responsibilities are:
+Along with completing the tasks outlined in the Reviewer description, the Team Lead’s main responsibilities are:

-- Leading the Pre-Site Meeting, the introduction at the On-Site Review, and the Exit Interview
+- Leading the Pre-Site Meeting, the introduction at the On-Site Survey, and the Exit Interview

 - Delegating duties and responsibilities to team members on-site